The d-separation criterion in Categorical Probability: gs-monoidal and Markov categories

-The most important examples of Markov categories for probability theory are the following: \begin{enumerate}[label=(\alph*)] \item $\cat{FinStoch}$ is the Markov category of finite stochastic maps.
-The objects are finite sets $X$, morphisms $p: I \to X$ are probability distributions and general morphisms $f: X \to Y$ are stochastic matrices. \item $\cat{Stoch}$ is the Markov category of arbitrary Markov kernels on measurable spaces.
+\begin{example} The most important examples of Markov categories are the following: \begin{enumerate}[label=(\alph*)] \item $\cat{FinStoch}$ is the Markov category of finite stochastic maps.
+The objects are finite sets $X$, morphisms $p: I \to X$ are probability distributions and general morphisms $f: X \to Y$ are stochastic matrices with entries $f(y\, | \, x)$.
+The symmetric monoidal structure is given by the Cartesian product of sets. \item $\cat{Stoch}$ is the Markov category of arbitrary Markov kernels on measurable spaces.
 The objects are measurable spaces, morphisms $p: I \to X$ are probability measures, and general morphisms $f : X \to Y$ are measurable Markov kernels. \item $\cat{BorelStoch}$ is given by $\cat{Stoch}$ restricted to standard Borel spaces as objects. \item $\cat{Gauss}$ is the Markov category of Gaussian probability distributions.
-The objects are the spaces $\mathbb{R}^n$, morphisms $p: I \to \mathbb{R}^n$ are Gaussian probability measures and general morphisms $f: \mathbb{R}^n \to \mathbb{R}^m$ can be understood as stochastic maps
+The objects are the spaces $\mathbb{R}^n$, morphisms $p: I \to \mathbb{R}^n$ are Gaussian probability measures and general morphisms $f: \mathbb{R}^n \to \mathbb{R}^m$ can be understood as stochastic maps of the form

+where $A$ is any real $m \times n$ matrix and $\xi$ is an independent Gaussian variable with given mean and variance. $\cat{Gauss}$ is a (non-full) subcategory of $\cat{BorelStoch}$. \item $\cat{FinSet}$ is the Markov category of finite sets and (deterministic) functions.
+Therefore, a morphism $f: X \to Y$ is a function from $X$ to $Y$ and $p: I \to X$ is a single element of $X$.
+The copy maps are given by